Hope you had fun at the 2019 MIT Mystery Hunt! Click here for information about the winning team, wrap-up, sponsorship, and more!

 The MIT Mystery Hunt is a puzzlehunt competition that takes place on the MIT campus every year during the Martin Luther King, Jr. Day weekend.
 The hunt challenges each participating team to solve a large number of puzzles which lead to an object (called a “coin”) hidden somewhere on campus.
 The winning team gets to write the subsequent year’s hunt.

 Mystery Hunt was launched in 1981 and is widely regarded as one of the oldest and most complex puzzlehunts in the world.
-It attracts about 1,000 people every year and has inspired similar competitions at universities, companies and cities around the world.
+It attracts more than 2,000 people every year and has inspired similar competitions at universities, companies and cities around the world.

 If you are just starting as a puzzle solver, welcome!
 Check out the “Resources For Beginners” to read about the art of puzzle solving and get started with a few hand-selected puzzles, and take a look at “Puzzle tools and how-tos” for links to various tools that make the process easier.